repo-helper/contributing/doc-source/tests.rst

 * Flake8
 * The documentation check, if the project has documentation.

-If the project only supports Linux the tests on Window will not run and are not required to merge the pull request.
+If the project only supports Linux the tests on Windows will not run and are not required to merge the pull request.

 Tests on macOS are optional as they take longer than other platforms.
 CPython 3.10 and PyPy 3.7 are considered experimental and will not block a pull request from being merged if they fail.